bootique/bootique-swagger/README.md

     specUrl: https://example.org/model/openapi.json
 ```

-If you want to customize the Swagger UI behavior in the browser, you can pass some custom JavaScript to the Swagger
+If you want to customize the Swagger UI behavior in the browser, you can pass custom JavaScript to the Swagger
 object:
 ```yml
 swaggerui: